Veteran Discovers Military-Friendly College At Saint Leo

-After searching for a military-friendly college, Iraq veteran finds "all the help he needed" to get started on his degree at Saint Leo.
+After searching for a military-friendly college, Iraq veteran finds "all the help he needed" at Saint Leo University.

 In 2006, 28-year old Army Sgt.
 Fidelis Oketch started his 15-month tour of duty in support of Operation Iraqi Freedom.
 With the 82nd Brigade Support Battalion, 3rd Brigade Combat Team from Fort Bragg, he deployed to COB Speicher, the former Al Sahra Airfield under Saddam Hussein, north of Tikrit.